ucsd-cse125-sp24/group3/README.md

 ### Windows (Without Visual Studio)

 I'm keeping this more for legacy reasons since this doesn't work on the lab computers, but if you want to use windows but don't want to use the Visual Studio IDE, then this is one way you can get it to work.

+This also has the same caveat as above, in that before merging anything in you should verify it compiles on a lab computer running Visual Studio.

 This also is relatively janky.
 On my Desktop computer, for some reason if you try and compile a C++ program using g++ from Powershell it works fine, but if you try and do it from Git Bash it seg faults (even in a simple Hello World program).